ChristineKarimi/Blog/README.md

         > view the blog posts submitted
         > comment on blog posts
         > view the most recent posts
-        > be alerted when a new post is made by joining a subscription.
+        > get a notification when a new blog gets added.

     As writer is able to:

         > sign in to the blog.
         > create blog from the application.
-        > delete comments that I find insulting or degrading.
+        > delete comments.
-        > update or delete blogs i have created.
+        > update or delete blogposts.

  **Setup**